zadigetvoltaire/nuxt-well-known/README.md

 - Generate the CHANGELOG.md and push it with a release commit
 - Bump the package version
 - Create and push the new tag
-- Create a github release to trigger the library publish pipeline
+- Create a GitHub release to trigger the library publish pipeline

 ```bash
 pnpm release
 ```

 ---

+Powered by Zadig&Voltaire ©

 <!-- Badges -->
 [npm-version-src]: https://img.shields.io/npm/v/@zadigetvoltaire/nuxt-well-known/latest.svg?style=flat&colorA=18181B&colorB=28CF8D